Details

 In the possessive noun phrase assaasa inuaat, 'the fingers of his hand' (literally 'the toes of his hands') according to Kleinschmidt [13].
 However, this meaning is uncommon; normally assai would just be used.

 I.e. the game pieces in a game of draughts/checkers.
-According to Kleinschmidt [10], this meaning derives from the fact that the finger/toe bones from a seal previously were used as game pieces.
+According to Kleinschmidt [13], this meaning derives from the fact that the finger/toe bones from a seal previously were used as game pieces.
+This meaning is likely not used nowadays.